surmeetbhullar/ShouldIBuyOrNot-/README.md

 # ShouldIBuyOrNot-
-An app that breaks down your monthly income and let's you know whether or not you should buy an item.
+Using the Shiny app library, I created an app that let's the user know wheter or not they should buy a certain item based on the amount that they earn and save every month.